-Anthrax Fast Facts
+2001 Anthrax Attacks Fast Facts

 July 29, 2008 - Bruce Ivins, a former researcher at the Army's bioweapons laboratory at Fort Detrick, Maryland, dies after overdosing during a suicide attempt on July 27.

-August 6, 2008 - Judge unseals and releases hundreds of documents in the 2001 FBI Anthrax investigation.
+August 6, 2008 - Judge unseals and releases hundreds of documents in the 2001 FBI Anthrax investigation that detail Ivins' role in the attacks.

 August 8, 2008 - The Justice Department formally exonerates Hatfill.